ibmdb/python-ibmdb/README.md

   db2cli validate -database "dbname:hostname:port" -user dbuser -passwd dbpasswd -connect -displaylic
 ```

+- Installed license file under your `DB2_RTC*` client, but it is not working, please read [this comment](https://github.com/ibmdb/python-ibmdb/issues/1023#issuecomment-3062805368).

 If you intend to install the clidriver manually, Following are the details of the client driver versions that you can download from [CLIDRIVER](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/) to be able to connect to databases on non-LUW servers.
 You would need the client side license file as per Version for corresponding installation.: